Van transport from town of Duvall

 Mother of 8 year old student - Youth School

-Wilderness Awareness Youth School is a weekly nature course for children.
-Programs are split into two age groups and students can come for one or both days:
+Wilderness Awareness Youth School is a weekly nature program for children.
+Students can register for one or both days.
+Note that the cost listed is per program day.

 Foxes: Age 7-9